maldoinc/wireup/docs/pages/factory_functions.md

     Passing the module name to the `warmup_container(service_modules=[service])` or the `wireup_init_*_integration` calls will import it recursively and bring it into scope.

-    If you're not using either, `import_util.load_module` can be used once on startup in order to trigger registrations.

 ## Examples

 ### Inject a model